apple1417/bl-sdk-mods/command_extensions/file_parser_tests/Readme.md

 pytest command_extensions/file_parser_tests
 ```

-Generally, tests consist of a `.testin` and `.json` pair.
-The `.testin` file is the raw mod file to
+Generally, tests consist of a `.test_in` and `.json` pair.
+The `.test_in` file is the raw mod file
-be parsed.
+to be parsed.
 The `.json` contains the commands to be enabled, as a list of strings under the
 `commands` key, and the expected results under the `output` key (using a list of lists instead of
 a list of tuples).